dusktreader/flask-praetorian/docs/notes.rst

        validate that the user is active in the system.
      - ``'is_valid'``
    * - ``DISABLE_PRAETORIAN_ERROR_HANDLER``
-     - Do not register the flask error handler automatically.
+     - Do not register the Sanic error handler automatically.
 The user may wish to configure the error handler themselves
      - ``None``
    * - ``PRAETORIAN_ROLES_DISABLED``